 - Working with the broad spectrum of marine protected area stakeholders, including direct user groups and those within the catchment.
-In particular, balancing the demands of competing resource users and expectations within the constraints of increasing workloads. - Facilitating channels of communication with internal and external stakeholders and resolve issues as required. - Consistently applying relevant legislation, policies and procedures to achieve strategic priorities, goals and outcomes.
+In particular, balancing the demands of competing resource users and expectations within the constraints of increasing workloads - Facilitating channels of communication with internal and external stakeholders and resolve issues as required. - Consistently applying relevant legislation, policies and procedures to achieve strategic priorities, goals and outcomes and delivering timely and practical advice to a wide range of stakeholders involved in the management and use of marine protected areas.